defendtheweb/hackthis.co.uk/README.md

     ```
     and follow the instructions.
 The script will:

-    * Install Apache, MySql, PHP and relevant libraries if not installed yet
+    - Install Apache, MySql, PHP and relevant libraries if not installed yet
-    * Set up a virtual host name of your choosing on your local machine and set up the site there
+    - Set up a virtual host name of your choosing on your local machine and set up the site there
-    * Configure .htaccess and config.php with the appropriate definitions
+    - Configure .htaccess and config.php with the appropriate definitions
-    * Create hackthis database and tables
+    - Create hackthis database and tables

-3. Then navigate to your local copy of the website.
+3. Navigate to your local copy of the website.
     Replace 'your.virtual.hostname' below with the name chosen during the installation.

     ```
     http://<your.virtual.hostname>/?generate
     ```